Zain-Iq/Zain-Iq/README.md

 ## 🌐 About Me

 I am an aspiring software engineer with a specialty in cloud computing.
 I have a passion for developing reliable and secure systems, with a keen interest in building scalable applications that make a real-world impact.
-I'm currently pursuing an Honours Bachelor's Degree in Computer Science with a specialization in Cloud Computing.
+I'm currently pursuing an Honours Bachelor's Degree in Computer Science.

 ---